eleda77/eleda77.github.io/docs/vocab_list.md

 **soupçon** - a very small quantity of something

 **sparge** - moisten by sprinkling with water, especially in brewing

+**spondulick** - 19th-century slang for money or cash, more specifically a reasonable amount of spending money

 **sporran** - a small pouch worn around the waist so as to hang in front of the kilt as part of men's Scottish Highland dress